ImtiazVision/AWS-Professionals-Guide-to-Google-Cloud-Fundamentals/GCP_Computing_Architechture.md

 ### Difference between Google Cloud and AWS

-AWS has distinct regions and zones than Google Cloud.
+Both Google and AWS employ regions to deliver Cloud services to clients.
+However, AWS has distinct regions and zones than Google Cloud.

-Google Cloud: Each area is made up of zones that are near to one another.
+**Google Cloud**: Each area is made up of zones that are near to one another.
 Google provides multi-regional, global, and zonal services.

+**AWS** : One region is made up of multiple Availability Zones that are near to each other.

+Most services are regional or zonal in nature, but Cloudfront is worldwide.